Connections: Interesting and Useful Places on the Web

 - Christana

-- Christana, my multi-talented daughter.
+for NASA.
 Plays flute, guitar, and piano.
 Draws and

 - Jacob

-- Jacob, my wild son.
 Loves anything that shoots or blows up (wonder where he gets that?).
+His gun

 Friends and Coworkers